17 Shade-Friendly Tomato Varieties For Gardens With Less Sun

 Contents

 Can you grow a tomato plant in full shade?
 The answer is… not really.
-Yes, you can grow a tomato plant, but it will be scraggly and leggy.
+Yes, you can grow a tomato plant in full shade, but it will be scraggly and leggy.
 It will be unlikely to flower and likely will not produce many fruits.
 Your best bet with tomatoes is always to give them as much sun as you can.

 Now let’s take a look at some of our favorite varieties of tomato that you can grow, even if your garden isn’t 100% sunny.